Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/29_TCP_IP.rst

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_33.png
     :align: center

-After making sure that the router's name and password are correct, click “Run current script” and in “Shell”, you can see a server opened by the ESP8266 waiting to connecting to other network devices.
+After making sure that the router's name and password are correct, click "Run current script" and in "Shell", you can see a server opened by the ESP8266 waiting to connecting to other network devices.

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_34.png
     :align: center

 Processing:

-Open the “ **Freenove_Ultimate_Starter_Kit_for_ESP8266/Codes/MicroPython_Codes/29.2_TCP_as_Server/**
+Open the " **Freenove_Ultimate_Starter_Kit_for_ESP8266/Codes/MicroPython_Codes/29.2_TCP_as_Server/**

-**sketchWiFi/sketchWiFi.pde”.**
+**sketchWiFi/sketchWiFi.pde".**

 Based on the message printed in "Shell", enter the correct IP address and port when processing, and click to establish a connection with ESP8266 to communicate.

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_35.png
     :align: center

-You can enter any information in the “Send Box” of sketchWiFi.
-Click “Send” and ESP8266 will print the received messages to “Shell” and send them back to sketchWiFi.
+You can enter any information in the "Send Box" of sketchWiFi.
+Click "Send" and ESP8266 will print the received messages to "Shell" and send them back to sketchWiFi.

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_36.png
     :align: center